Oz Lotto Exposed — Australian Owned and Operated Lottery

 Who Can Play Oz Lotto?

-There doesn’t seem to be any restrictions on who can play Oz Lotto, except you must be 18 years of age or older.
+There don’t seem to be any restrictions on who can play Oz Lotto, except you must be 18 years of age or older.
 It is recommended that if you are outside of Australia, you use one of the online lottery concierge services to ensure the processing side of winning.
 The whole legal jurisdiction of playing lotteries is still an unfolding process (meaning still pretty new), so I figure it is safer to leave it to the professionals.

 Pros: